 The study of factors that affect decision making and cognition in naturalistic task settings.

-Cognitive engineering is the study of factors that affect cognition and decision making in naturalistic task settings.
+This paper focused on human factors (ergonomics), with a particular emphasis on cognitive engineering - which is the study of factors that affect cognition and decision making in naturalistic task settings.
 It is a field of study particularly concerned with human performance in technological settings.
 These include transportation (road, rail, air, sea), manufacturing, mining and health care.
 This paper provides an introduction to the topic and preparation for further study in the area.

 - PSYC 210 and PSYC 211 and PSYC 212